 Required Residential Parking Ratio: The applicant is requesting a reduced residential parking ratio of 0.48 spaces per unit, for a total of 120 residential parking spaces.
 The ACZO requires 1.125 parking spaces for each of the first 200 units and 1 parking space for each additional unit above 200 units, for a total of 275 residential parking spaces.
-As amended in 2020, the approved site plan includes a reduced residential parking ratio of 0.60 spaces per unit.
+The approved 2011 site plan included a reduced residential parking ratio of 1.01 spaces per unit.
 The proposed residential parking ratio is under review by staff.

 Additional Density: The applicant is requesting 52,967 sf (0.65 FAR) of additional density.
 Specifically, the applicant is requesting additional density of 28,324 sf (0.35 FAR) for LEED Gold designation and 24,643 sf (0.30 FAR) for features and amenities that benefit the community.
 The approved 2011 site plan included 16,185 sf (0.20 FAR) of additional density for LEED Silver designation.
 The proposed bonus density is under review by staff.